llvm-project/llvm-project-phab/llvm/docs/LangRef.rst

 Follows the IEEE-754 semantics for minNum, which also match for libm's fmin.

-If either operand is a NaN, returns the other non-NaN operand.
+If either operand is a NaN, returns the canonicalized other non-NaN operand.
 Returns NaN only if both operands are NaN.
 If the operands compare equal, returns a value that compares equal to both operands.
 This means that fmin(+/-0.0, +/-0.0) could return either -0.0 or 0.0.

 '``llvm.maxnum.*``' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^